They Talk, We Listen: Agile-Scrum For Better Software

 - Consistently backtrack and check in with your team on the SMART goals you’ve set.

-Agile-scrum has everything to do with quality control.
-It’s not about mistakes, but how we correct missteps along the way.
-The Dev team uses its agility as a self-check, and when they readjust for a better product, they’ve been known to say, “thank goodness we didn’t ship the salty cake!”
+Agile-scrum provides quality control.
+It’s not about mistakes.
+It's how we correct missteps.
+Using agility as a self-check, Development can readjust and improve their product.
+As they would say, "thank goodness we didn’t ship the salty cake!”